thanhbtn/codequality/README.md

 Some tools require to be able to launch Docker containers to scan your application.

+### Configuration

+GitLab Code Quality comes with some default engines enabled and [default configurations](./codeclimate_defaults) but we encourage you to customize them to your own needs.
+Please refer to [CodeClimate documentation](https://docs.codeclimate.com/docs/configuring-your-analysis) to learn more.

 ## Versioning and release cycle

 GitLab CodeQuality follows the versioning of GitLab (`MAJOR.MINOR` only) and is available as a Docker image tagged with `MAJOR-MINOR-stable`.